Daniel Jones Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 Season Stats

-- He also has 268 rushing yards on 53 carries with two touchdowns, averaging 26.8 yards per game.
+- He's also rushed 53 times for 268 yards and two touchdowns, averaging 26.8 yards per game.

-- The Giants have thrown the ball in 60.7% of their plays from scrimmage this year while staying on the ground 39.3% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Giants, who rank 26th in the NFL in points scored, have dropped back to pass 60.7% of the time while running the ball 39.3% of the time.

 - Jones has attempted 37 of his 331 passes in the red zone, accounting for 45.1% of his team's red zone plays.